Adriano de Souza

 She is the first all-conference honoree for LA Tech since 2009 when the Lady Techsters were members of the WAC

-Adriano de Souza enters his third season at the helm of the Louisiana Tech women's volleyball program after a pair of rebuilding years in his first two seasons with the Lady Techsters in 2012 and 2013.
+Adriano de Souza enters his fourth season at the helm of the Louisiana Tech women's volleyball program and has led the Lady Techsters to steady improvement in each of his previous three seasons in Ruston.

 For the first time since 2010, Louisiana Tech defeated a conference opponent as the Lady Techsters prevailed against Conference USA foe Charlotte, 3-1, on Oct.
 4, 2013 in Charlotte, a victory that also marked LA Tech's inaugural win as a member of C-USA in any sport.
 The win snapped a 34-match conference losing streak for LA Tech that dated back to the end of the 2010 season when LA Tech defeated then WAC foe Nevada in five sets.